marler8997/CSharpToD/Caveats.md

 Objects and Exceptions
 --------------------------------------------------------------------------------
-CSharpToD rewrites all references to System.Object and System.Exception to System.DotNetObject and System.DotNetException.
-This is because the `Object` and `Exception` type names are reserved in D.  The current technique uses the DotNetObject and DotNetException as type to "thunk" .NET types to D type.
+The `Object` and `Exception` type names are reserved in D and cannot be extended to add the methods that .NET objects expect.
+So CSharpToD replaces all references to the these types with `__DotNet__Object` and `__DotNet__Exception` respectively.
+These "thunk" types provide the methods that .NET objects expect.

 Fields with the same name as their Type
 --------------------------------------------------------------------------------